Sports vendors cashing in on Chiefs back-to-back Super Bowl appearances

 Chiefs fever bringing a rush of business but not all memorabilia is taking off.

-“It’s not carried through to the older stuff, but the newer the Mahomes the Kelce, the Hill, those are all selling real well,” said vendor Peter McKerman.
+“It’s not carried through to the older stuff, but the newer the Mahomes, the Kelce, the Hill, those are all selling really well,” said vendor Peter McKerman.

 Chiefs trading cards are the big seller.